Großer ungeordneter Aufmarsch der Holobionten

 2026

-On July 25, 2026, the “United Holobiontic Protection Alliance” will hold a collective march to advocate for the equal rights of all human and non-human beings and to celebrate urban green spaces.
+On July 25, 2026, the “United Holobiontic Protection Alliance” will hold a collective march to advocate for the equal rights of all human and non-human beings and to celebrate the city’s green spaces.
+The march begins at 11 a.m. at the Vater-Rhein-Brunnen in Munich.
+The march will last approximately 3 hours and will include an opening rally and two stops featuring dance performances, manifestos, and a blessing of the green spaces.
+It will conclude with a holobiontic picnic at Maximilianplatz.

-If YOU would like to become a member of the “United Holobiontic Protection Alliance,” participate in the march, or simply get more information about the project, I’d love to hear from you at info@judithegger.com.
+If you would like to become a member of the “United Holobiontic Protection Alliance,” participate in the march, or simply get more information about the project, I would be happy to hear from you at info@judithegger.com.

-Over the coming weeks, more details about the project will also be published on this page.
+More details about the project will also be published on this page over the coming weeks.

 The UPAH advocates for a new relationship with all living things—one that is not characterized by dominance, separation, and subjugation, but rather by an understanding of mutual dependence and deep interconnectedness.